CZhouLab/Flnc/README.md

 **Arguments:**

--f, --format**&emsp;The format of the input file: fastq, or fasta or bed.
+-f, --format&emsp;The format of the input file: fastq, or fasta or bed.

                   If using the pair subcommand, the format must be “fastq”.

                   If using single subcommand, the format can be fastq, or fasta, or bed.

 -1 FILE1	This argument is mandatory if using the pair subcommand.
 Full path of the mate 1 file of paired FASTQ files, paired with the mate 2 file specified with “-2 ” option.